tluciad/simple_shell/README.md

 The first UNIX was developed in 1970 at Bell Telephone Laboratories

 ## Description
+Simple_Shell is an exercise from Holberton School Colombia to C17.
+The objective is to make a utility that replicates the functioning of the shell.

 ## List of allowed functions and system calls:
 - access (man 2 access)